SPL-ethz/snow/TUTORIAL.rst

 will show the evolution of the temperatures as well as the shelf, which is a very useful first information for understanding the freezing process as well as a sanity check of the simulation outcome.
 Note that the plotting of trajectories is slow at the moment because of the way seaborn calculates the shaded area (representing all the trajectories).

 =================
 Version 1.1.
-Simulations with vials arranged in three spatial dimensions
+Pallet freezing
 =================

-The main additional feature of version 1.1 is the capability to simulate the freezing of systems with vials arranged in 3D, e.g. in pallets.
+The main additional feature of version 1.1 is the capability to simulate the freezing of systems with vials arranged in three spatial dimensions, e.g. in pallets.
 These pallets may comprise tens of thousands of vials and are commonly frozen in cold storage rooms over the course of days.
 Pallt simulations are initiated in the same way as two dimensional arrangements; however, the number of vials in the vertical (z) direction is to be set to a value larger than one.
 For example, a system with 40x36x18 vials may be setup via

 .. code-block:: python